philsquared/hemerodrome/README.md

 Pheidippides, and others like him, were "pro" runners of their day, so Hemerodrome seemed a fitting name.
 Plus it sounds mysterious and slightly cool.

+## Status

+This project is just getting started.
+The Windows part hasn't been written at all yet - and the interface will likely change.

+So feel free to try it out - but don't use it in any production code (or even long lasting toy code) yet.